griffithfly/PygenSQL/README.md

 1. Code 1000 – Check whether the length of columns in a data dictionary and data export is the same.
 2. Code 1001 – If the length is not the same, the missing column/variable will be shown in the report.
 3. Code 2000 - check sequence of variables in a data dictionary and data export is the same.
 If not, the right position(s) will be shown in the report.
 4. Code 3000 - check the range for each column field.
-If a value is out of range, the ID, wrong value, and suggestion range will be provided in the report.
+For example, if a value is out of range, the ID, wrong value, and suggestion range will be provided in the report.
 5. Code 5000 - check logic for each field.
 For instance, if column A = 1, column B could not be null.
 If column B is showing any value, the report will be showing: the ID, value of column A, value of column B, and logical detail.

 **Module 2** checks values before input data to the database.
 If any error code(s) showing, the detail can be found in the error report.